telefonicaid/fiware-cygnus/flume/doc/devel/add_new_sink.md

 ### Flume events structure

-Orion notifications are sent by Orion to the default Flume HTTP source, which relies on `OrionRestHandler` for checking its validity (it is a POST request, the target is notify and the headers are OK), detecting the content type (it is in Json format), extracting the data (the Json part) and finally creating a Flume event to be put in the channel:
+Orion notifications are sent by Orion to the default Flume HTTP source, which relies on `OrionRestHandler` for checking its validity (that it is a POST request, that the target is 'notify' and that the headers are OK), detecting the content type (that it is in Json format), extracting the data (the Json part) and finally creating a Flume event to be put in the channel:

     event={
 		body=json_data,